 The nominees were chosen by a FIYAHCON jury while the winners were picked by a public vote, with 1,431 valid ballots being cast.
 Finally, on Saturday, the recipients of the inaugural Ignyte Awards were announced.

-The awards include two categories for novels, divided by age range.
+The awards include three categories for novels, divided by age range.
 Silvia Moreno-Garcia’s Mayan-inspired Gods of Jade and Shadow won in the adult category, while Hafsah Faizal won in the YA section with her debut novel We Hunt the Flame, about a girl who disguises herself as a man in a land ruled by a cruel sultan.
 The award for middle-grade fiction – which does not specify length or format – went to Kwame Mbalia’s novel Tristan Strong Punches a Hole in the Sky, the first volume in a series about a boy who visits a world populated by African-American folk heroes.

 In the categories for shorter fiction, Max Gladstone and Amal El-Mohtar won Best Novella for their history-warping This is How You Lose the Time War, while N. K. Jemisin’s cheerfully scathing satire “Emergency Skin” was named Best Novelette – both stories having previously won awards at this year’s Hugos.
 Meanwhile, the award for Best Short Story went to Rebecca Roanhorse’s cyberpunk reimagining of Tewa folklore “A Brief Lesson in Native American Astronomy”.